vitaliishtark/horsecare-test/README.md

 4. Start the server `npm start`.
 The server will run on http://localhost:3001.

+### Testing Stripe payment

+Use the official stripe documentation to run a test payment. https://stripe.com/docs/testing#cards

 ### Additional Information

 This project uses Nest.js for the server, Supabase for the database, and React for the frontend.